merry-goblin/chess-trainer/README.md

 ### Available agents

-- PlayerAgent : use click mouse on pieces to be triggered
+- PlayerAgent : use mouse click on pieces to be triggered

+### Agents to come

+- RandomAgent : play randomly among available moves
+- MinMaxAgent : play the best solution according to scores on actions and a maximum of iterations